smartemission/smartemission/apps/heron/README.md

 The `Heron Viewer` provides a detailed viewer for current and history sensor values.

-## Hosting
+## Docker Image

-The Docker Image is hosted as: [smartemission/se-heron at DockerHub](https://hub.docker.com/r/smartemission/se-heron).
+The Docker image sources are hosted at: https://github.com/smartemission/docker-se-heron and the Image can be acquired from Docker Hub: https://hub.docker.com/r/smartemission/se-heron

 ## Environment